cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 **Implementing Tests**

-1. Create a **tests** folder inside your Plugin's Helm Chart `templates` folder to store your test resources.
+1. Create a `/tests` folder inside your Plugin's Helm Chart `templates` folder to store your test resources.

 2. **ConfigMap definition**: